-What is Mouth Larva?
+What is Mouth Larvae?

-Mouth larvae are parasitic pests that hatch and live within the oral cavities of both human and animal hosts, causing a potentially dangerous infection known as oral myiasis.
-While rare in humans, this condition can occur more frequently in individuals living in or traveling through developing countries.
-Oral myiasis results from fly larvae, commonly known as maggots, in the mouth.
-These maggots are usually born when flies lay their eggs on decaying tissue or open wounds within the oral cavity.
+Mouth larvae are parasitic pests that hatch and live within the oral cavities of human and animal hosts, causing a potentially dangerous infection known as oral myiasis.
+While rare in humans, this condition can occur more frequently in individuals living in or travelling through developing countries.

 Did You Know?
-Mouth larva, or oral myiasis most commonly affects individuals in tropical and subtropical regions.
-While it can occur in any age group, children and the elderly are at higher risk due to their weaker immune systems and increased susceptibility to fly infestations.
+Mouth larvaemost commonly affects individuals in tropical and subtropical regions.
+While it can occur in any age group, children and older adults are at higher risk due to their weaker immune systems and increased susceptibility to fly infestations.
 Certain species of flies, such as the New World screwworm fly (Cochliomyia hominivorax) and the Old World screwworm fly (Chrysomya bezziana), are the primary culprits behind oral myiasis in humans.
 Prompt diagnosis and treatment are crucial to prevent serious complications, as the larvae can rapidly destroy oral tissues and lead to disfigurement if left untreated. |

-Types of Mouth Larva
+Types of Mouth Larvae

 1. Cochliomyia hominivorax: